Robert Saundby: First World War

 Saundby became a qualified pilot and joined Britain's first single-seater fighter squadron, No. 24 Squadron RFC, in its original complement under famous Major Lanoe Hawker, flying the Airco DH2 on the Western Front.
 His initial successes began on 31 July 1916; he drove down a Fokker Eindekker out of control, and was slightly wounded in the process.

 On 17 November 1916 Saundby's brother, Second Lieutenant William Spencer Fitz-Robert Saundby, also of the Royal Flying Corp, was killed in action at 19 years of age.
 It was initially hoped he had been made a prisoner of war following a forced landing but it turned out not to be the case.
 He is remembered on the Arras Flying Services Memorial.

 Saundby transferred from No. 24 Squadron to No. 41 Squadron on 26 January 1917.
 On 4 March, while flying FE.8 Serial No. 6431, he shared a victory over an Albatros.
 Following this win, he transferred to Home Defence in Britain.
 He had shot down 9 aircraft over the Western Front by this point.

 On 13 April 1917 Saundby was at Orford Ness RFC Experimental Station, England.
-On 17 June 1917 he was flying one of three aircraft, one of 37 Squadron RFC and two others from the Experimental Station that intercepted the Zeppelin L48 after she got lost trying to bomb London.
+On 17 June 1917 he was flying one of three aircraft, one of 37 Squadron RFC and two others from the Experimental Station that intercepted the Zeppelin L48 (Imperial German Navy Designation LZ 95) after she got lost trying to bomb London.
 As a result of their attacks, L48 crashed near Theberton.
 The victory was shared among the three air crews.
 Saundby not only became an ace with this win, he was awarded the Military Cross.
 One of only two German survivors of the engagement, Otto Mieth, died in Iringa, Tanganyika in 1956.
 He had lived there since 1928 and had his own construction company.